16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 ### What is VecBasicComputeFloat2
-- modify 2 arrays of floats (index 0 of array 1 adds with index 0 of array 2, ect.) with the max input vector size of 67107840 elements on a GPU for quick calculation versus a CPU and intrinsic's - and this result is returned when called
+- take in 2 arrays/vectors of floats add modify 1 by 1 for each index (index 0 of array 1 will do math with array 2 index 0 ect...) with the max input vector size of 67107840 elements per vector on a GPU for quick calculation versus a CPU and intrinsic's - and this result is returned when called

 ### How to use VecBasicComputeFloat2
-1. 1. store particle system identifier in an int --> int SYSTEM_HANDLE = DX11CreateVecBasicComputeFloat2(...);
+1. store particle system identifier in an int --> int SYSTEM_HANDLE = DX11CreateVecBasicComputeFloat2(...);
-2. use NewMathForVecBasicFloat2(system, "x+y"); (or input what ever math you want)
+2. use NewMathForVecBasicFloat2(system, "x+y"); (or input what ever math you want to modify x and y --> x is array 1, array 2 is y)
 3. std::vector<float> output = DispatchVecBasicFloat2(SYSTEM_HANDLE);
-4. OPTIONAL: AdjustVecBasicFloat2(...); to change values of compute system
+4. OPTIONAL: AdjustVecBasicFloat2(...); to change values of compute system vectors

 ### Random Life Time Particle System Functions:
 ```